Bdot42/mfakto/README.txt

 # 2.1 Supported GPUs #
 ######################

-  AMD:
-- R9 xxx, R7 xxx, R5 xxx
-- HD7xxx, HD8xxx
+mfakto should run on most modern AMD GPUs:
-- HD5xxx, HD6xxx, including the builtin HD6xxx on AMD APUs
+- supports APUs
-- HD4xxx, FireStream 92xx (no atomic operations available) *
-- not supported: (kernel compilation fails): HD2xxx, HD3xxx, FireStream 91xx
+- the Radeon HD 4000 series, FireStream 9250 and FireStream 9270 do not support atomic operations*
+- kernel compilation fails for the Radeon HD 2000 / 3000 series and the FireStream 9170 as these devices do not support OpenCL

+Other:
+- Intel HD Graphics 4000 and later.
+Self-tests currently fail on macOS.
+- can be configured to run on x86 CPUs using 'mfakto -d c'
+- Nvidia devices are currently not supported

-* without atomics, reporting multiple factors found in the same block/grid will not work.
-Tests showed that only one of the factors will be reported, but theoretically it could happen that even the reported factor is incorrect (due to consisting of a mix of bytes of multiple factors).
-In cases when mfakto reports a factor but the factor is incorrect (rejected by primenet), please rerun the test of the exponent and the bitlevel on the CPU (e.g. prime95 or mfakto -d c).
+* without atomics, multiple factors found in the same block are not processed correctly.
+Tests have shown that mfakto will report only one factor.
+It may even return an incorrect factor due to a mix of bytes from multiple factors.
+PrimeNet will automatically check factors and reject any incorrect ones.
+In this case, please rerun the exponent and bit level on the CPU by using either 'mfakto -d c' or Prime95 / mprime.

 #############
 # 2.2 Linux #